Learning Off-Policy with Online Planning: Experimental Results

 \textbf{Baselines:} We compare the LOOP framework against the following baselines: PETS-restricted, a variant of PETS~\cite{chua2018deep} that uses trajectory optimization (CEM) for the same horizon as LOOP but without a terminal value function.
 LOOP-SARSA uses a terminal value function which is an evaluation of the replay buffer policy, similar to MBOP~\cite{argenson2020model} in spirit.
 To compare with other ways of combining model-based and model-free RL, we also compare against MBPO~\cite{janner2019trust} and SAC-VE.
 MBPO leverages the learned model to generate additional transitions for value function learning.
-SAC-VE utilizes model for value expansion, similar to MBVE~\cite{feinberg2018model} but uses SAC as the model-free component for a fair comparison with LOOP as done in~\cite{janner2019trust}.
+SAC-VE utilizes the model for value expansion, similar to MBVE~\cite{feinberg2018model} but uses SAC as the model-free component for a fair comparison with LOOP as done in~\cite{janner2019trust}.
 We do not include comparison to STEVE~\cite{buckman2018sample} or SLBO~\cite{luo2018algorithmic} as they were shown to be outperformed by MBPO, and perform poorly compared to SAC in Hopper and Walker environments ~\cite{janner2019trust}.
 We were unable to reproduce the results for SMC~\cite{piche2018probabilistic} due to missing implementation.

-\textbf{Performance:} The results are shown in Figure~\ref{fig:loop_main}.
-We observe that LOOP-SAC is significantly more sample efficient than SAC, the underlying model-free method used to learn a terminal value function.
+We did not include POLO here due several reasons.
+An extended discussion can be found in Appendix~\ref{ap:polo_experiments}.